benniemosher/benniemosher.com/_posts/2014-08-14-read-tmux-wemux-config.md

 ---
 layout: post
 title: How to read your tmux/wemux config
+description:
-description: A walk-down of reading your tmux/wemux config to enable you to quickly learn
+  A walk-down of reading your tmux/wemux config to enable you to quickly learn
 categories:
-- ".dotfiles"
+  - .dotfiles
   - tmux
-tags:
-- dotfiles
-- learning
-- thoughtbot
-- tmux
-- wemux

 ---

 So, if you are using a fork of my dotfiles you will see that I have a tmux and wemux config file in there.
 I generally use wemux to do work, don&#8217;t ask me why but it is what was suggested by a coworker over tmux (maybe a post will be due soon on that).
 I have been reading a lot on how to use tmux and have been having some problems.
 Thoughtbot has a whole [trail on tmux](https://upcase.com/tmux) and has a lot of great information on that trail.

 I was reading through some of the post and getting discouraged very quickly.
 Everything in my dotfiles was mapped differntly then what thoughtbot had.
 I begain to think about this and realized that most of thoughtbot&#8217;s materials probably assume that you are using their [laptop](https://github.com/thoughtbot/laptop) setup.
 What if you are not using their setup?
 What if you are using a laptop from work that your boss set up for you so that you can have the same setup as the rest of the team, as to make pairing a lot easier.
 How do you learn the key bindings to things like vim or tmux?
 Well I have come up with a small tip: **_READ THE CONFIG FILES!_**